sinagilassi/PyREMOT/README.md

-# Reactor Modeling Tools
+# Python Reactor Modeling Tools

-Reactor Modeling Tools (RMT) is a python package which can be used for simulation, optimization, and parameter estimation.
-This current version of this app contains both homogenous/heterogenous models which are run under steady-state and dynamic conditions.
+Python Reactor Modeling Tools (PyREMOT) is an open-source package which can be used for process simulation, optimization, and parameter estimation.
+The current version consists of homogenous models for steady-state and dynamic conditions.

 ## Installation